FIFA U-20 Women's World Cup: Qualification

 Each continental governing body has its own qualifying tournament, but Africa does not determine a champion.

 History

-2002

 The first women's world championship at the youth level, held as the 2002 FIFA U-19 Women's World Championship, with an age limit of 19, was hosted by Canada.
 The final, held at Commonwealth Stadium in Edmonton, drew a surprisingly large crowd of 47,000 to watch the hosts play the United States.
 The US defeated Canada 1–0 on a golden goal by Lindsay Tarpley.
 Canada's Christine Sinclair was the adidas Golden Ball recipient, as tournament MVP, and the Golden Shoe (10 goals) winner.

-2004

 The 2004 FIFA U-19 Women's World Championship was held in Thailand.
-For the second time in a row, the current holders of the adult World Cup, Germany, won the youth competition.
+For the second time in a row, the current holders of the senior World Cup, Germany, won the youth competition.
 The Golden Ball went to Brazilian star, Marta, while for the second time the Golden Boot went to a Canadian, Brittany Timko.